mkogan1/ceph/doc/mgr/smb.rst

     things in ways that the Ceph team can not help with.
 This special key will automatically be removed from the list of options passed to Samba.

-The following is an example of a share:
+The following is an example of a share with QoS settings:

 .. code-block:: yaml